2015 Spring Runoff Conference

 Former Assistant Secretary for Water and Science, Department of the Interior

-Operations Research Analyst, Co-Manager of the Colorado River Supply and Demand Study, Bureau of Reclamation, Boulder, Colorado
+Operations Research Analyst, Co-Manager of the Colorado River Supply and Demand Study, US Bureau of Reclamation, Boulder, Colorado

 The Conference will be held in the Eccles Conference Center on campus at Utah State University.There are several places to stay in Logan, Utah.
 The most convenient to the Eccles Conference Center is the University Inn.
 Other accommodations can be found here: Hotels in Logan.